abh1906/Hackathon_4.0_Team_BitsAndBytes/README.md

                  username=koha_mykoha**

-Step3: After installing koha copy the files from the conf folder and perform the following:
+Step3: After installing koha copy the files from the **koha_conf** folder and perform the following:
  1.  paste the file named ports.conf at the file at location **/etc/apache2/ports.conf**
  2. paste the file named mykoha.conf to the file at location **/etc/apache2/sites-enabled/mykoha.conf**